Walk Through Aviation History as the National Aviation Heritage Invitational returns to Reno.

 “I am glad NAHI and Reno have reestablished their partnership,” said John Sessions, owner of Historic Flight Foundation and a previous winner and participant.
 “NAHI deserves the concentration of aviation enthusiasts that Reno attracts every September.”

-NAHI is now accepting participant applications for the 2019 event.
+NAHI will be accepting participant applications for the 2021 event in early 2021.
 Please visit www.heritagetrophy.org for information on how to enter, news, updates and photo gallery.